gentics/gentics-ui-core/README.md

 as well as a way to manually test each of the core components.

 1. `npm install`
-2. `gulp docs:build`
+2. `npm run build gentics-ui-core` (to build the UI Core library first)
+3. `npm run build docs`
-3. Serve the contents of the `docs/` folder
+4. Serve the contents of the `dist/docs` folder

+You can also run an integrated web server and automatically rebuild the app on every change: `npm start` Unfortunately this only watches the docs sources, the UI Core library needs to be rebuilt manually for now.

 ## Releasing

-1. Bump the version in `package.json` to the desired value
+1. Bump the version in `projects/gentics-ui-core/package.json` to the desired value
 2. `git commit -am 'vX.Y.Z'`
 3. `git tag vX.Y.Z`
 4. `git reset --hard HEAD^`